FranUrsus/TimeSeriesImaging/README.md

 ***(cambiar por la arquitectura del mejor modelo obtenido con hyperparameter tuning)***
 ![metodologia_DL_TS_forecasting](https://github.com/FranUrsus/TimeSeriesImaging/assets/68539118/76c57d16-7202-4575-9f38-12ce379cdf58)

-The proposed deep learning architecture consists of a series of neurons connected along a series of convolution layers (pooling layers) finally connected to a fully connected neural network.
+The deep learning model consists of a first phase in which a series of neurons (input image segmented into 3 channels) are connected to a number of convolution filters or kernels (neurons) through a series of convolution layers whose outputs will obtain as many feature maps as filters.
+A series of pooling or reduction layers will be applied to these feature maps to reduce the size of the maps.
+Finally, the deep learning model connects a fully connected neural network with a softmax layer that will allow the predictions of the consumption cluster of the next day.

 The convolution operations allow the model to learn features from the images (the deeper the images, the more detail), and the reduction operations extract the relevant features and reduce the size of the neurons to speed up and enable the learning process.